AlibabaPAI/llumnix/docs/Quickstart.md

 First, you should start the server to launch Llumnix and backend LLM engine instances:
 ```
 HEAD_NODE=1 python -m llumnix.entrypoints.vllm.api_server \
-                --host $HOST \
-                --port $PORT \
-                --initial-instances $INITIAL_INSTANCES \
-                --launch-ray-cluster \
+                --config-file $CONFIG_PATH \
                 --model $MODEL_PATH \
                 --engine-use-ray \
                 --worker-use-ray \
-                --max-model-len 4096
+                --max-model-len 4096 \
+                MANAGER.INITIAL_INSTANCES 1 \
+                RAY.LAUNCH_CLUSTER True
 ```
-`INITIAL_INSTANCES` determines the number of instances to be launched on the current node, while `MODEL_PATH` defines the location of your model.
+`CONFIG_PATH` is the path to the configuration file for Llumnix, and we give an example configuration file [here](../configs/base.yml). `MODEL_PATH` defines the location of your model. `INITIAL_INSTANCES` determines the number of instances to be launched on the current node,

 Second, you can run the benchmark to evaluate the serving performance: